whblondeau/gyre/finding_flotsam.md

                     \#

 “I am Skoan Usad.
-You have come aboard the Ragfin, out of Heke’ah, bound for Flotsam.
+You have come aboard the _Ragfin_, out of Heke’ah, bound for Flotsam.
 What are we to do with you?”

-“Do?
-We can work our passage,” said Rahifa, staring.
+“_Do?_ We can work our passage,” said Rahifa, staring.
 “Damn good sailors, we.”
 Surely they would be pressed into service.

 Captain Skoan Usad was not a reassuring figure.
 She looked like a mad old sea-thief out of a tale.
 Her ragged gray hair was tarred back like any common sailor’s; her face was seamed and scarred and hard; she wore a shoulder scarf and a short sarong; buckled at her belt was a steel scimitar with a worn, stained hilt.
 Her bare arms and legs were knotted with muscle.